NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 3. `dotnet nuget config get -v d` will display source of each configuration setting key, in a format of comment in xml file.
 So that people can still redirect the output into a file without breaking any syntax.
 Does that sound good to you?

-3. `--working-directory` is changed from an argument into an option.
+3. `--working-dir` is changed from an argument into an option.
 Because we could not differentiate `dotnet nuget config get <WORKING_DIRECTORY>` and `dotnet nuget config get <CONFIG_KEY>`.
 Any better ideas?

 ## Considerations
 1. Will this command help with diagnosing incorrect setting format?